Quantifying Controversy in Social Media: Pipeline

 Our approach to measuring controversy is based on a systematic way of characterizing social media activity.
-We employ a pipeline of three stages, namely \textit{graph building}, \textit{graph partitioning} and \textit{measuring controversy}, as depicted in Figure~\ref{fig:block}.
+We employ a pipeline with three stages, namely \textit{graph building}, \textit{graph partitioning}, and \textit{controversy measure}, as shown in Figure~\ref{fig:block}.
 The final output of the pipeline is a value that measures how controversial a topic is, with higher values corresponding to higher degree of controversy.
 We provide a high-level description of each stage here and more details in the sections that follow.